 - Saturn return at 29: the structural floor · the other major structural-pressure window in early-to-mid adulthood

-- Falsifiable astrology: how Tempora ships testable claims · the methodological standard the framework is held to
+- reproducible astrology: how Tempora ships testable claims · the methodological standard the framework is held to

 - Calibrated lift: the discipline that turns Vedic astrology into research · how Tempora computes elevated-probability claims